-The light will look different.
-It is whiter and clearer than the more orange light we are used to.
-There is also less light spill, meaning it lights up roads and pavements better, rather than escaping upwards or shining into people's homes or gardens.
+- There will be less light spill meaning it lights up roads and pavements better rather than escaping upwards or shining into people's homes or gardens.

-The new lanterns can make our streets safer at night
+The new lanterns can make our streets feel safer at night as

-- there is less glare and dazzle and they light up a street more evenly
+- there is less glare and dazzle and they light up streets more evenly

-- it is easier to see colours, making it safer for people driving, walking and cycling
+- it's easier to see colours, making it safer for people driving, walking and cycling

 - the clearer light improves the quality of CCTV images.

-The new lanterns are much better for the environment as they
+The new lanterns are better for the environment as they

-- use 60% less energy and reduce the Council's carbon footprint
+- typically use 60% less energy therefore they reduce the Council's carbon footprint

 - light up immediately

-- reduce light pollution as there is less light spillage, providing a better environment for birds and wildlife
+- create less light spillage and it's better directed onto roads and pavements, creating a better environment for birds and wildlife

 - don't use ultraviolet light reducing the attraction of night time insects